jusa-a/self-monitoring-app/README.md

 -   Dependencies exported from deps.js
--   Project launched from app.js in the root folder Configurations in a separate folder (e.g. config) Test configurations separate from production configurations Configurations loaded from environmental variables
+-   Project launched from app.js in the root folder
+-   Configurations in config folder
+    -   Configurations loaded from environmental variables
+    -   Test configurations separate from production configurations

 ```
 self-monitoring-app